 Our research uses cutting-edge techniques to dissect the molecular mechanisms that underlie memory and age-related memory decline.
 These techniques include:

--in vivo CRISPR-SAM to drive transcription in a site- and circuit-specific manner
+-in vivo CRISPRi and CRISPRa to reduce or drive transcription in a site- and circuit-specific manner

--Modified CRISPR systems to remodel chromatin at selective genes
+-Modified CRISPR/dCas9 systems to remodel chromatin at selective genes

 -Viral vectors in combination with cloning to manipulate gene expression or activity

 -Sophisticated behavioral techniques include fear conditioning, object location memory, and memory updating paradigms.

 Understand how epigenetic regulation of the circadian clock gene Per1 contributes to age-related impairments in long-term memory